DeepRec-AI/HybridBackend/README.md

 - For GPU support, CUDA SDK 11.3 or later is required
 - [Docker is the future](https://docs.docker.com/engine/install/)

-For docker-phobes using MacOS:
+For docker-phobes using macOS:

-- MacOS 11.0 or later (x86 64-bit)
+- macOS 11.0 or later (x86 64-bit)
 - Python 3.7 or later
 - Pip 19.0 or later
 - Tebnsorflow 1.15 or TensorFlow 1.14